New York State Thruway: History

 In August 1993, NYSTA became the first agency to implement the E-ZPass electronic toll collection system.
 By December 1996, it was implemented at all of the Thruway's fixed-toll barriers and at exits along the Berkshire Connector and the New York City–Buffalo section of the mainline.
 E-ZPass was installed at all of the mainline exits by March 1998.

 In 1999, NYSDOT, the Federal Highway Administration and NYSTA discussed making the entire Berkshire Connector part of I-90 and redesignating the non-toll part of I-90 from Thruway exit 24 to exit B1 as I-88.
 The Thruway main line would be designated as both I-90 and I-88 between exits 25A and 24, and as I-90 and I-87 from exit 24 to exit 21A.
 This was never implemented, as the FHWA wished to preserve the I-88 numbering for a potential future corridor connecting Albany and northern interior New England.

 When I-84 was built through the Newburgh area in the early 1960s, no interchange was built between I-84 and the Thruway.
 Instead, the connection was made via a short segment of NY 300, which both I-84 and I-87 meet via interchanges.
 Construction on a direct connection between the Thruway mainline and I-84 began in August 2003.
 The portion of the exit carrying traffic from I-84 to the Thruway was opened in July 2009, and the opposite direction was opened two months later on September 23.
 The connection allows cars to travel between I-87, I-84 and NY 300 via splits in the ramp.
 The ramps connecting the Thruway's interchange with NY 300 were demolished, and the ramp connecting the interchange with NY 17K was converted into an E-ZPass-only exit for northbound Thruway traffic.

-On May 14, 2010, two E-ZPass express lanes in each direction were opened at the Woodbury toll plaza, with concrete barriers separating the faster traffic from the staffed toll lanes utilized by vehicles not equipped with E-ZPass.
+On May 14, 2010, two E-ZPass express lanes in each direction were opened at the Woodbury toll plaza, with concrete barriers separating the faster traffic from the staffed toll lanes utilized by cash customers.